ANALYSIS: What the NDP Would Lose by Breaking Deal With Liberals

 The last theme of the Liberal-NDP agreement pertains to “making democracy work for people.”
 The deal calls for expanding election day over three days, allowing people to vote at any polling place within their electoral district, and improving the process of mail-in ballots.

-Briefing material for Chief Electoral Officer Stéphane Perrault’s attendance at a House committee in May 2023 pushed back against the three-day voting idea, saying it would “likely result in decrease in services.”
+Briefing material for Chief Electoral Officer Stéphane Perrault’s attendance at a House committee on May 18, 2023, indicates that he pushed back against the idea of expanding to three days of voting, saying it would “likely result in decrease in services.”

-It said Elections Canada’s “ability to deliver an election that Canadians trust could be threatened.”
-The electoral body instead proposed adding two days of advance voting.
+Elections Canada’s “ability to deliver an election that Canadians trust could be threatened,” he added.
+The electoral body proposed adding two days of advance voting instead.

-Elections Canada said allowing people to vote anywhere within their district could lead to double voting.
-To prevent this, it plans to roll out electronic voter lists for the next general election.
+Perrault said allowing people to vote at any polling place within their electoral district could lead to double voting.
+To prevent this, he said Elections Canada plans to roll out electronic voter lists for the next general election.

-Another point of the agreement under the democracy theme pertains to maintaining the number of seats for Quebec in the House of Commons.
-The clause was written before a 2022-2023 seat redistribution in which Quebec kept its 78 seats.
+Another point of the agreement under the democracy theme pertains to maintaining Quebec’s 78 seats in the House of Commons.
+The clause was written before completion of the 202223 federal electoral districts redistribution process for Quebec in June 2023.
+The process revised the electoral map for the province, but maintained Quebec’s current seats.

-In light of this exhaustive list, the NDP could pull out of its agreement with the Liberals, having obtained most of its demands.
-The choice could come down to calculating whether it is politically advantageous to break the deal to have an early election.
+In light of the exhaustive list of items in the supply and confidence agreement, the NDP could pull out of its deal with the Liberals at any time, having obtained most of its demands.
+The choice could come down to determining whether it is politically advantageous to break the deal in order to have an early election.

-The latest Léger poll on federal voting intentions suggests support for the NDP has dropped 5 points to 15 percent in August compared to the previous month.
-Conservatives lead with 43 percent, followed by the Liberals at 25 percent.
+The latest Léger poll on federal voting intentions, based on a survey conducted between Aug.
+23 and Aug.
+25, suggests support for the NDP has dropped 5 percentage points, to 15 percent, compared to July.
+The Conservatives lead with 43 percent, followed by the Liberals at 25 percent.

 The NDP would not lose much on its agenda by breaking with the Liberals, but it could end up losing seats.
 A true test of its popularity will come with the Sept.
 16 byelections, when it will defend a stronghold in Winnipeg and seek to unseat the Liberals in their stronghold of Montreal.